Credit card

-A credit card (or charge card) is a payment card, usually issued by a bank, allowing its users to purchase goods or services, or withdraw cash, on credit.
-Using the card thus accrues debt that has to be repaid later.
-Credit cards are one of the most widely used forms of payment across the world.
+A credit card (or charge card) is a payment card, usually issued by a bank, allowing the card's users to purchase goods and services, or withdraw cash on credit.
+Card use thereby accrues debt that must be repaid later.

-A regular credit card differs from a charge card, which requires the balance to be repaid in full each month, or at the end of each statement cycle.
-In contrast, credit cards allow consumers to build a continuing balance of debt, subject to interest being charged at a specific rate.
-A credit card also differs from a charge card in that a credit card typically involves a third-party entity that pays the seller, and is reimbursed by the buyer, whereas a charge card simply defers payment by the buyer until a later date.
-A credit card also differs from a debit card, which can be used like currency by the owner of the card.
+A normal credit card differs from a charge card, which requires the balance to be repaid in full each month or at the end of each statement cycle.
+By contrast, credit cards allow consumers to build a continuing debt balance, subject to interest charged at a specific rate.
+Moreover, a credit card differs from a charge card in that a credit card typically involves a third-party entity that pays the seller and is reimbursed by the buyer, whereas a charge card simply defers payment by the buyer until a later date.
+A credit card also differs from a debit card, which can be used like currency by the card's owner.

-As of June 2018, there were 7.753 billion credit cards in the world.
-In 2020, there were 1.09 billion credit cards in circulation in the United States, and 72.5% of adults (187.3 million) in the country had at least one credit card.
+In June 2018, there were 7.75 billion credit cards in the world.
+In 2020, there were 1.09 billion credit cards in circulation in the United States; 72.5% of adults (187.3 million people) in this country had at least one credit card.